 Step 2: Connect the plug.
 Make sure your strings of Christmas lights are all connected and plugged into one another on your tree.
 However, instead of plugging the main plug into the wall, plug it into the smart plug, and then plug the smart plug into the wall outlet.

 Step 3: Connect your smart plug to Wi-Fi.
 Add your smart plug via the corresponding app.
-Typically, you do this by selecting a “+” icon or selecting “add a device.”
+Typically, you do this by selecting a Plus icon or selecting Add a Device.
 Then, follow the instructions in the app to finish setting up your plug.

 Step 6: Create a routine.
-In the Alexa app, select the hamburger menu (the three bars) in the upper right hand corner, then select “routines.”
-Select on the “+” symbol to create your routine.
+In the Alexa app, select the More option in the bottom menu, then select Routines.
+Select the Plus to create your routine.
+We have a guide about Alexa routines with more information for you to follow!

-If you have other smart devices, like light switches, you can make a “bedtime routine” that makes the Christmas tree and lights around the house turn off when you say “Alexa, it’s bedtime.”
-You can check out this tutorial here to learn more about routines.
+If you have other smart devices, like light switches, you can make a bedtime routine that makes the Christmas tree and lights around the house turn off when you say, “Alexa, it’s bedtime.”

 Step 7: Say, “Alexa, turn on the Christmas lights,” or whatever you have decided to call your smart plug.